Rolling Admissions

 Admission requirements and process

-Bachelor's degree from an accredited institution
+Bachelor’s Degree from an Accredited Institution

-• You must submit an unofficial transcript(s) with your application.
-The UW Graduate School requires a cumulative GPA of 3.0, or 3.0 for your most recent 90 graded quarter credits (60 semester credits), however this is just one part of the application.
+You must submit unofficial transcript(s) with your application from every college or university where you earned academic credit.
+The UW Graduate School requires a cumulative GPA of 3.0, or a 3.0 in your most recent 90 graded quarter credits (60 semester credits).
+GPA is only one part of the application review.

-• Our programs review all applications holistically, so we encourage you to still apply.
-You do not need to take classes to increase your GPA.
-Instead, we would like for you to focus on a goal statement which discusses your interests and how the program will meet your professional or individual goals and strong letters of recommendation.
-You can also feel free to address why your GPA is lower than a cumulative 3.0.
+Applications are reviewed holistically, and we encourage you to apply even if your GPA is below 3.0.
+You do not need to take additional coursework to raise your GPA.
+Instead, focus on submitting a strong goal statement that explains your interests and how the program aligns with your professional or personal goals, along with strong letters of recommendation.
+You are also welcome to provide context for a GPA below 3.0.

-Two letters of recommendation
+Two Letters of Recommendation

 Statement of Purpose